Vancouver’s Beaty Biodiversity Museum at UBC features a collection of biological exhibits including animal, plant and

 Biodiversity Museum Exhibitions

-Some of the permanent exhibits that are displayed in the Beaty Biodiversity Museum are the largest blue whale skeleton in Canada (at approximately 86 feet in length), casts of dinosaur footprints that were discovered in British Columbia, and a timeline of Earth’s history including when various organisms appeared and disappeared over time.
+Permanent exhibits displayed at the museum include the largest blue whale skeleton in Canada at approximately 86 feet in length.
+There are casts of dinosaur footprints that were discovered in British Columbia as well.
+A timeline of Earth’s history is also included which depicts when various organisms lived and went extinct over time.

-The museum also has many temporary exhibits that change often as well as online exhibits that you can visit without having to go to the building itself.
+The museum has many temporary exhibits that often change too.
+It’s also possible to access online exhibits without having to go to the building itself.

 For more information about the campus see our article about the University of British Columbia.

 Other museums and related places of interest in Vancouver include the following: